 A host of managerial changes preceded the 2015 season, including the sacking of team principal Marco Mattiacci after just seven months to be replaced with Maurizio Arrivabene and then the standing down of long-time president Luca di Montezemolo with Sergio Marchionne stepping in.

 Those changes brought instant success as Vettel won in only his second race for the team and the German scored two more victories in 2015.
-Ferrari’s power unit was a massive improvement last season and Marchionne has stated that he expects the team to make similar gains and be fighting for the title from the off this year.
+But the team failed to match that feat in 2016 and went winless for the second time in three years.